-Certain manufacturers of soundbars focus on creating soundbars specifically for people with hearing loss.
+Certain manufacturers of soundbars focus on creating soundbars specifically for people with hearing loss, which is why I’ve said they’re great for helping with dialogue.
 And while all soundbars have multiple built-in speakers, some soundbars come with external, wireless speakers that can be placed wherever you need for the highest quality sound.
 There are many features that soundbars have to help those with hearing issues.

 How Soundbars Help Those Who Are Hearing Impaired

-With advanced voice enhancement technology, soundbars are now helping people with hearing issues put down their hearing aids and enjoy clear, understandable TV sound all on its own.
+With advanced voice enhancement technology, soundbars are now helping people with hearing issues put down their hearing aids and enjoy clear, understandable TV sound all on its own, and they look great when placed in cabinets too (our guide) which is an added bonus.
 Soundbar manufacturers are now adding in voice and sound clarity technology, and additional speakers can provide even better sound for those with hearing issues.